 StrongArm Technologies has created a suite of products focused on reducing workplace injuries amongst industrial athletes—think, warehouse employees and delivery drivers.
-The StrongArm team asked 10XBeta to design and develop their next generation FUSE sensor and docking station, a wearable sensing system that compliments their extensive software and data analytics that use machine learning to monitor the risk of musculoskeletal injuries.
+In late 2017, the StrongArm team engaged 10XBeta to design and develop the next generation of the FUSE sensor and docking station, a wearable sensing system that compliments their extensive software and data analytics platform which uses machine learning to monitor the risk of musculoskeletal injuries.

 10XBeta zeroed in on a three-part system which included the lightweight wearable sensor unit, a breathable sensor harness worn across the chest, and a smart charging dock, capable of serving small and large teams.

 The FUSE collaboration benefited greatly from the close proximity of both StrongArm and 10XBeta inside New Lab.
 Rapid ideation with the StrongArm team enabled an evolving, co-design process between teams.
 Complementary skill-sets allowed us to accelerate the development process with scalability and risk reduction in mind.
 Both teams worked together daily brainstorming, sketching and reviewing, ultimately settling on a set of Design Guidelines that would allow for accelerated decision making processes.

 The result, a robust sensor system industrial athletes are proud to wear.

 Breathable & Secure

 The FUSE sensor features a sleek and lightweight design utilizing algorithmic software to produce a design language—not possible with conventional parametric modeling software—that rings true to the original cutting-edge StrongArm concept.
 Additionally, the design houses an IP65 rated waterproofing membrane, making the sensor housing indestructible.